duuusen/duych/content/blog/tear-up-see-you-again/index.md

 </div>

 ## Photo fishing line
-Black and White high-speed negatives installed floating in the air.
+Six black and white high-speed negatives installed floating in the air.
 The film was sent from Hong Kong to Shanghai and was x-rayed multiple times during transport.

 <div class="full">